rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Remove Scan Engine Pool Engine

-Remove a scan engine from a scan engine pool
+This action is used to remove a scan engine from a scan engine pool

 ##### Input